laravel/nova-docs/4.0/resources/fields.md

 }),
 ```

-### Preview Modal
+### Resource Preview Modal

-On the resource index, you can also set fields available for preview by adding `showOnPreview` method such as following:
+You may also define which fields should be included in the resource's "preview" modal.
+This modal can be displayed by the user when viewing a resource's index:

 ```php
 Text::make('Name')->showOnPreview(),